nighthawkcoders/flask-idea-homesite/README.md

     [Install]
     WantedBy=multi-user.target

 ### Build Nginx configuration file.
-Requirements [Internet Domain](https://docs.google.com/document/d/1nODveWp0jBzj4ZpFLgWCWTOXzLAHAPUhAQYmZJ4LhyU/edit), Host IP address[Internet IP address](http://127.0.0.1:8080/pi/portforward).
+Requirements [Internet Domain](https://docs.google.com/document/d/1nODveWp0jBzj4ZpFLgWCWTOXzLAHAPUhAQYmZJ4LhyU/edit), Host IP address, [Internet IP address](http://127.0.0.1:8080/pi/portforward).
 <ol>
   <li> Obtain your own 'server_name' values.
 These values will NOT work in you environment</li>
   <li> 'listen' is the port for nginx, this port will be used when you port forward </li>